shek-a/tennis-ranking-app/player-rankings/README.md

 # Player Rankings Service

-The Player Rankings Service runs on AWS Lambda exposing a REST APIs via API Gateway allow for the retrieval of all player results. (total number of points a tennis player has accumulated from all the tournaments he/she has entered)
+The Player Rankings Service runs on AWS Lambda exposing a REST API via API Gateway allowing for the retrieval of all player results. (total number of points a tennis player has accumulated from all the tournaments he/she has entered)

 ### Calling the Application's API